 Having stood for more than 1000 years, it really comes as no great surprise that Windsor Castle has its fair share of Berkshire ghosts in residence!
 There have been multiple deaths – of both royals and commoners – within the building and its grounds and many of them seem to have stuck around even long after their deaths.
 Perhaps the most prolific ghost associated with Windsor Castle would be Henry VIII.
 The Tudor King was notorious for dissolving monasteries and turning his back on Catholicism to establish the Church of England.
 Staff and visitors alike have described seeing the King in the cloisters or else wandering the corridors dragging his ulcerated leg behind him.

 King Henry VIII is certainly not alone in haunting Windsor Castle.
-There have also been a few suggestions that perhaps Anne Boleyn also haunts the property.
+There have also been a few suggestions that perhaps the ghost of Anne Boleyn also haunts the property.
 Anne was one of Henry VIII many wives and she was executed in 1536 for the crimes of witchcraft, treason and adultery.
 Her spirit has been reported in the cloisters where she sits at the window weeping.
 Anne Boleyn was not executed at the castle, but her body was buried in the chapel.

 Other spirits that are said to haunt the castle include King George III, Queen Victoria and Queen Elizabeth I as well as a number of unknown ghosts who were not royals!
 The most active spots in Windsor Castle are said to be the Deanery, the Prison Room, the Curfew Tower and of course, St. George’s Castle.